 - If you already have a website, then adding a Portfolio section is an obvious choice.
 Many Squarespace and WordPress themes are made purposely for portfolios.
 You can title it Portfolio or some people go with Work.

-- Instagram is also an up and coming platform for an unofficial portfolio.
-Start a second account so your selfies don’t show up in between two ad campaigns you’ve designed though.
-Take a look at this tutorial on tackling an Instagram portfolio.
+- Instagram is also a useful platform to share your work.
+Start a second account so your selfies don’t show up in between ad campaigns.
+Take a look a these Instagram tips for more inspiration.

 “A portfolio is the backbone of a creative as it shows what you’re capable of,” says graphic and interactive designer Jacob Cass of Just Creative.
 It’s a showcase of your blood, sweat, talents and triumphs.
 It’s your brand, be proud of it.
 Now go show it off!